whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Field-level, the number of unique keywords matched in the field.
 For example, if both `hello` and `world` occur in the current field, `word_count` will be 2, irregardless of how many times do both keywords occur.

-## Ranking: builtin ranker formulas
+## Ranking: Builtin Ranker Formulas

 All of the built-in Sphinx rankers can be emulated with the expression based ranker.
 You just need to pass a proper formula using the `OPTION ranker` clause.

 Such emulation is, of course, going to be slower than using the built-in, pre-compiled rankers.
 But it still might be of interest if you want to start fine-tuning your ranking formula from an existing built-in baselines ranker.
 (Also, these formulas kinda define the nitty gritty built-in ranker details in a nicely readable fashion.)

 Ranker